 With the clever use of analytics, you can ensure your sponsors understand buyer intent and find the best leads.

-The analytics you gather at your virtual conference can help you to understand why people are or aren’t buying from you.
+The analytics you gather at your virtual event can help you to understand why people are or aren’t buying from you.
 They are the difference between knowing what your audience wants and taking an educated guess.

 Not all prospects are created equal.
 Some are more ready to buy than others, and with a virtual conference you can understand their interests, the problems they face, and how warm or cold they were to your (or your sponsors') company.